benjann/dstat/README.md

 is implemented in terms of influence functions, which can be stored for further analysis, for example, using RIF regression.

-To install `dstat`, type
+To install `dstat` from the SSC Archive, type

-    . net install dstat, replace from(https://raw.githubusercontent.com/benjann/dstat/main/)
+    . ssc install dstat, replace

 in Stata.
 Stata version 14 or newer is required.
-Furthermore, the `moremata` package is required.
-To install `moremata`, type
+Furthermore, `moremata` and `coefplot` are required.
+To install these packages from the SSC Archive, type

+    . ssc install moremata, replace
+    . ssc install coefplot, replace

+---

+Installation from GitHub:

+    . net install dstat, replace from(https://raw.githubusercontent.com/benjann/dstat/main/)
     . net install moremata, replace from(https://raw.githubusercontent.com/benjann/moremata/master/)
+    . net install coefplot, replace from(https://raw.githubusercontent.com/benjann/coefplot/master/)

 ---

 Main changes:

+    27nov2020 (version 1.0.2)
+    - graph option -merge- added
+    - added code to circumvent the "version, user" error that appears to occur in some variants of Stata installations

-    24nov2020
+    24nov2020 (version 1.0.1)
     - issues encountered with regexr() in Stata 14; no longer using regexr()
     - fixed another awkward Stata 14 issue